Search

 You know that feeling: you get a whiff of a familiar scent, and it whisks you straight back to a specific moment when your mind’s eye can still see what was happening.
 But, it turns out, scent can do so much more for our brains, even while we’re sleeping.
 Here’s the scoop on how strong scents might be a potential treatment for dementia – and how it can benefit you.

-Disclosure: this post on strong scents while sleeping and dementia is to give you the details on adding fragrance to your sleeping area.
-It’s for informational purposes only, so any questions or concerns should be discussed with your doctor.
+Disclosure: This post on strong scents while sleeping and dementia aims to provide you with details on adding fragrance to your sleeping area.
+This information is provided for educational purposes only; any questions or concerns should be discussed with your doctor.

 Taking You Back